Ghomerr/TravelGates/TravelGates/resources/README.txt

     /tg del <destination> [-s] : delete a destination /tg save : Force saving all data (configuration, destinations, restrictions) /tg debug : Toggle the debug mode
-    /tg update <destination> [-options] : update all desintation's options /tg worlds (<world>|*) [-lu] [world_type]: display available loaded worlds with no options.
+    /tg dtm : Toggle the display of the teleport messages /tg update <destination> [-options] : update all desintation's options /tg worlds (<world>|*) [-lu] [world_type]: display available loaded worlds with no options.
 World name use the same pattern as destinations.
 Wildcard * can be used to display all worlds in the server directory.
 Use options [-lu] to load or unload a world.
 Without options, it will display the state of the world (loaded or unloaded).
 With the l option is used, you can add the world type : (normal|nether|end), default is normal.
 You can't unload worlds which have still some players.
     /tg config : display current configuration